Year 3

 Year 3 is an educational year group in schools in many countries including England, Wales, Australia, New Zealand and Malaysia.
-It is usually the third year of compulsory education and incorporates students aged between six to seven however some kids who are in Year 3 can be considered as grade 1 in America or Canada but if the kid who was born after September 2nd and grade 1, they will be replaced as Year 2.
+It is usually the third year of compulsory education and incorporates students aged between seven and eight.
+It is the equivalent to second grade in America or Canada.

 Australia

 In Australia, Year 3 is usually the fourth year of compulsory education after kindergarten.
 Although there are slight variations between the states, most children in Year 3 are aged between eight and nine.

 New Zealand

 In New Zealand, Year 3 is the third full year of compulsory education.
 Children are aged seven or eight in this year group.
 When children start school, they begin in New Entrants and typically move to Year 1 when the next school year begins.